rricajos/PHP/README.md

 I humbly acknowledge that I am using ChatGPT to generate so much code on my own because it is a tool that allows me to study this language in great depth effectively.

 In fact, my goal is to know various ways to achieve the same result, questioning which one is the most optimal.
-Example - ¿Should I use native php array like [1,2,3] or the ArrayObject to get data from an external API (depends)?
+Example - ¿Should I use native php array like [1,2,3] or the ArrayObject to get data from an external API?

 ## Native PHP vs PHP Extensions/Modules